Curriculum – Classics

 Year 7 – 9

-The topics below have been chosen as they reflect the ambitions of a Grammar school which includes challenge students beyond the National Curriculum.
+The topics below have been chosen as they reflect the ambitions of a grammar school which includes challenge students beyond the National Curriculum.
 They have been carefully sequenced in this order to build a student’s learning journey to achieve the aims of our school curriculum.
 Along the way students are assessed and topics will be revisited in assessments to keep each stage of this learning journey alive.
-This subject has one lesson a fortnight in a Year 7 timetable.
+This subject has two lessons a fortnight in a Year 7 timetable.

 Year 7